 F.1.2 Measurement of transmitter

-- MU and TT for >6GHz (band n96) are working assumption based on analysis of single TE vendor.
+- MU and TT for f>6GHz (bands n96, n104) already defined are working assumption based on analysis of single TE vendor.
 Values will be revisited once analysis from other TE vendors is available.

+- MU and TT for f>6GHz (bands n96, n104) are FFS for test cases requiring operation in carrier aggregation, UL MIMO or Tx Diversity.

 - MU and TT for spurious emission for intra-band UL contiguous CA with UL-MIMO test cases are working assumption.
 Values will be revisited once more analysis is available.